tywkeene/telnet-chat/README.md

 To build, simply run the provided script: `./build.sh`

-To run, edit the config values in `etc/config.json` including
+To run, edit the config values in `etc/config.json` including:

 `bind_addr` String.
 Address to bind the TCP listener to